open-cogsci/osdoc/include/api/items.md

 - `script` -- A definition script, or None to start with a blank item.
 	- Type: unicode, NoneType
 	- Default: None
+- `allow_rename` -- Indicates whether OpenSesame can use a different name from the one that is provided as `name` to avoid duplicate names etc.
+	- Type: bool
+	- Default: True

 __Returns:__